-(F) Legal Opinions delivered to the LendersA,the AMessrs.
-Little & Co. have Messrs.
+(F) Legal Opinions delivered to the Lenders

+As a pre-condition also to the closure of the financing arrangements for the purposes of both Phase I and Phase II, the Lenders required Messrs Little & Co., the solicitors to Respondent No. 1, to deliver a legal opinion addressed to them certifying (inter alia) the validity and effectiveness of the parties’ arbitration agreement set out in Clause 20.3 of the PPA.
+As instructed by Respondent No. 1, Messrs.
+Little & Co. have delivered no less than three such legal opinions addressed to the Lenders dated 1st March 1995, 9th December 1996 and 6th May 1999, respectively.

+Messrs.
 Little & Co.’s most recent legal opinion, dated 6th May 1999, was delivered to the Lenders in order to satisfy a pre-condition to the closure of the financing arrangements for Phase II.
+That legal opinion was delivered some months after the enactment of the ERC Act.
+Messrs Little & Co, as instructed by Respondent No. 1, delivered a legal opinion addressed to the Lenders to the effect that:

+“2.4 The submission to arbitration by MSEB in Clause 20.3 of the Power Purchase Agreement … is binding and enforceable against MSEB.”

+A copy of Messrs Little & Co’s legal opinion dated 6th May 1999 is annexed hereto and marked Exhibit “A”.

+(G) The Escrow Arrangements

-That legal opinion was delivered.(G) On 19th September 1998, as part of the financing arrangements for Phase II the Petitioner, Respondent No. 1 and Canara Bank entered into Escrow Agreement .
-Escrow Agreement Respondent No. 1 agreed to establish, for the benefit of the Petitioner, Collection Accounts at six Collection Banks as well as an Escrow Account at Canara Bank.
-The mechanical arrangements envisaged in terms of the Escrow Agreement involved the revenues derived from the sale of electricity by Respondent No. 1 in certain geographical areas being collected together and then credited to a segregated Escrow Account maintained with Canara Bank, as the Escrow Bank . in relation to Phase II.a segregated account (the Escrow Account) maintained by, namely, be The Escrow Agreement was amended and restated by an Amended and Restated Escrow Agreement dated 27 March 1999.
-The scope of the escrow arrangements to secure the payment and performance of the obligations of Respondent No. 1 to the Petitioner in respect of both Phase I as well as Phase II. the Escrow Agreement so ), between 28th February 1999 and 3rd April 1999, Respondent No. 1 entered into Collection Agreements with six Collection Banks necessary into which, in the first instance, Respondent No. 1’s revenues from the sale of electricity in certain geographical areas were to pass.
+On 19th September 1998, as part of the financing arrangements for Phase II the Petitioner, Respondent No. 1 and Canara Bank entered into a tripartite Escrow Agreement (“the Escrow Agreement”).
+Pursuant to the provisions of the Escrow Agreement, Respondent No. 1 agreed (inter alia) to establish, for the benefit of the Petitioner, Collection Accounts at six Collection Banks, as well as an Escrow Account at Canara Bank.
+The mechanical arrangements envisaged in terms of the Escrow Agreement involved the revenues derived from the sale of electricity by Respondent No. 1 in certain geographical areas being collected together and then credited to a segregated Escrow Account maintained with Canara Bank, as the Escrow Bank .

+The commercial purpose and object of the Escrow Agreement was to provide security to the Petitioner and to the Lenders for the performance by Respondent No. 1 of its payment obligations under the PPA in relation to Phase II.
+In substance, security was to be provided by means of the transfer of part of Respondent No. 1’s revenues from the sale of electricity into a segregated account (the Escrow Account) maintained by an independent custodian, namely, Canara Bank, as the Escrow Bank, to be held and distributed by Canara Bank, as the Escrow Bank, in accordance with the provisions of the Escrow Agreement.

+The Escrow Agreement was amended and restated by an Amended and Restated Escrow Agreement dated 27th March 1999, the purpose and object of which was to extend the scope of the escrow arrangements to secure the payment and performance of the obligations of Respondent No. 1 to the Petitioner in respect of both Phase I as well as Phase II.

+In accordance with the provisions of the Escrow Agreement (as so amended and re-stated), between 28th February 1999 and 3rd April 1999, Respondent No. 1 entered into Collection Agreements with six Collection Banks for the purpose of the establishment and management of the necessary Collection Accounts into which, in the first instance, Respondent No. 1’s revenues from the sale of electricity in certain geographical areas were to pass.